Question of the Week

 In a controversial series of steps, many opposition newspapers, including two in Philadelphia, were ordered suppressed by the federal government for providing “aid and comfort” to the enemy.
 The “aid and comfort” found in many offending newspapers often did not take the form of government secrets or military intelligence.
 Instead, the editorial opinions expressed by these newspapers were enough to draw the attention and ire of the federal government.
 The cases of the Christian Observer and the Evening Journal vividly illustrate the often fine line between constitutional freedoms provided to the press and security concerns.

 - Students will compare and contrast the use of editorials in Civil War media and current media.

 - Students use critical thinking to analyze the relationship between the media and politics during the Civil War.

 - Students will be able to explain how multiple viewpoints and bias impact editorials.

 1. Have students identify the types of mass media found in our political system.
 Teachers may also have students examine current newspapers and periodicals to analyze the differences between news articles and editorials.

-2. Compare the excerpts of the Christian Observer and Evening Journal to modern newspapers to determine similarities and differences in reporting and editorial content.
+2. Compare the excerpts of the Christian Observer (the first five listed under Primary Sources) and Evening Journal (the last three listed under Primary Sources) to modern newspapers to determine similarities and differences in reporting and editorial content.
 These differences can include topics covered, reporter status, thoroughness of reporting, style, etc.